-It takes a community to save a life – a person’s chance of survival reduces by up to 10% every minute that passes without CPR and defibrillation.
-GoodSAM aims to provide rapid assistance to patients in those first critical minutes of cardiac arrest, while paramedics are on the way.
+It takes a community to save a life – a person’s chance of surviving a cardiac arrest reduces by up to 10% for every minute that passes without CPR and defibrillation.
+GoodSAM aims to provide rapid assistance to patients in those first critical minutes, while paramedics and emergency services are on the way.

 Ambulance Victoria (AV) introduced the GoodSAM app to Victoria in 2018, initially piloted by health professionals and first-aid trained colleagues from partner organisations.

-When a cardiac arrest emergency call is made to Triple Zero (000), the GoodSAM app alerts up to three nearby responders to the incident, providing the location of the patient and the known closest accessible AED.
-GoodSAM asks the responder to attend to provide immediate CPR and – if one is available – apply an AED.
+When a cardiac arrest emergency call is made to Triple Zero (000), the GoodSAM app alerts up to three nearby Responders to the incident, providing both the location of the patient as well as the closest accessible AEDs.
+GoodSAM enables the Responder to provide immediate CPR and – if one is available – apply an AED.

 An emergency ambulance, and in some areas specially trained fire services, will always be dispatched at the same time.

 Absolutely!
-Downloading the GoodSAM app and becoming a Responder is completely voluntary.
+Downloading the GoodSAM app and becoming a Responder is entirely voluntary.

 The app was developed and is in use in the United Kingdom as well as in New Zealand, India, USA, Brazil, South Africa and other parts of Australia.
 More than 32,000 notifications have been sent to GoodSAM Responders worldwide.

-Any adult (over the age of 18) who is willing and able to provide CPR, and are familiar with the use of an AED, first-aid trained, or a registered health professional can become a GoodSAM Responder in Victoria.
+Any adult (over the age of 18) who is willing and able to provide CPR, and are familiar with the use of an AED.

-If you no longer wish to be registered as a GoodSAM Responder, simply delete the app from your phone and email firstname.lastname@example.org to advise the GoodSAM team.
+If you no longer wish to be registered as a GoodSAM Responder, simply uninstall the app from your phone and email firstname.lastname@example.org to advise the GoodSAM team.